sarandis10/Full-Stuck-React-App-with-MongoDB/README.md

 ![image](https://user-images.githubusercontent.com/43549151/126072204-05d4e2b8-65bc-4da5-a3fb-95f50ec03631.png)

 # 3.0 Technologies used
-3.1 We have created a backend API with basic authorisation via a TOKEN
+3.1 We have created a backed API with basic authorization via a TOKEN

-3.2 data are aquired from a seed file
+3.2 data are acquired from a seed file

 3.3 under the models folder we have created 2 schemas. one for the data we populated on the seeds file and one for the uses which are used to login to the app